Tom Waldek, founder of The Human Origin

 Three things worth knowing before we begin.

 It's never a people problem.
-It's one condition: an organisation running on survival architecture — the operating system it defaulted to under pressure and never switched off.
+It's one condition: an organisation running on survival architecture — the pattern your team learned to protect themselves with under pressure, and never switched off.
+It decides who speaks, who stays silent, what gets escalated, and what gets buried.

 You see it in the hire who leaves at month four.
 In the feedback no one gives honestly.
-In the conversation after the meeting that contradicts the meeting.
+In the conversation after the meeting — the one that contradicts it.
 The nervous system decides safety or threat before anyone in the room is conscious of it.

 That's the layer no restructure reaches.
 No software sees it.
 Because everyone accepts it.